Southern Thailand Adventure

 Day 2 Bangkok

-This afternoon you will see a side of Bangkok that few visitors see, taking to two wheels to cycle through the backstreets of Bangkok.
-Follow your guide along the narrow sois (residential alleyways) and canal-side trails, stopping at tiny temples and local markets along the way.
-We can arrange tagalong bikes or bike seats for younger children but if this does not appeal, we can replace this activity with a long-tail boat ride along the network of waterways that form the backbone of the city.
+This morning you will see a side of Bangkok that few visitors see, on a bike ride through the backstreets of Bangkok.
+Follow your guide along the narrow sois (residential alleyways) and canal-side trails, stopping at local markets and small temples along the way.
+We can arrange tagalong bikes or bike seats for younger children but if this does not appeal, we can replace this activity with a different activity.

-This morning drive northwest into Kanchanaburi province, through endless rice paddies, until you reach Kanchanaburi town.
-In the afternoon board the train to Nam Tok over the infamous Burma Railway, constructed during the Second World War by POWs.
+You will then continue northwest through endless rice paddies, until you reach Kanchanaburi town.
+In the afternoon board the train to Nam Tok over the infamous Burma Railway, constructed during the Second World War by prisoners of war.
 Later you will visit the War Cemetery, containing the graves of some of the POWs who perished during the construction of the bridge.
 There is also an excellent (very child-friendly) museum nearby which older children will find fascinating.

 Today spend the day with elephants at the extremely responsibly run Elephant’s World.
 This is a sanctuary for sick, old, disabled, abused and rescued elephants, and is a place where they can live out the rest of their lives in comfort.
 The day programme includes the chance to prepare food for the elephants and feed them, as well as taking them down to the river where you can help to bathe them.
 This is a wonderful activity that is a real highlight for families.

 This morning you will enjoy a Thai cookery class so that you can learn to create some of your favourite dishes.
 The course starts with a visit to a local market where you will learn about the many ingredients used in Thai cuisine.
 You will then head to the kitchen and will learn how to cook three different dishes that have been handed down over generations, and are typical of the Kanchanaburi region.
-You will then take a seat in a riverside restaurant to enjoy your hard work!
+Next, take a seat in a riverside restaurant to enjoy the fruits of your hard work!

 When you arrive in Surat Thani your guide will meet you off the train and will accompany you to Khao Sok National Park.
 The park is home to some of Southern Thailand’s loveliest scenery.
-Much of this area was flooded with the building of the Ratchaprapha Dam, creating a spectacular landscape of sheer limestone karst cliffs that soar out of the deep blue water of the lake and jungle clad hills which are home to a great variety of wildlife.
+Much of this area was flooded with the building of the Ratchaprapha Dam.
+This created a spectacular landscape of sheer limestone karst cliffs that soar out of the deep blue water of the lake and jungle clad hills which are home to a great variety of wildlife.

-After breakfast bid your hosts farewell and travel to the beach.
+After breakfast it’s time to head to the beach.
 Depending on the time of year we will either suggest an east coast or a west coast beach.
 There are a wide variety of different hotels to suit every budget and we will advise accordingly.

 Overnight in a treehouse.